exotel/ExoVerify/README.md

 This repository contains code of a sample android application where the Exotel nOTP SDK is implemented.

-Note: You need to add credentials to the variables declared in the MainActivity.java to get the code working Exoverify SDK is a native java sdk for andriod only, we don't support kotlin, flutter or react native sdks.
+Note: You need to add credentials to the variables declared in the MainActivity.java to get the code working.

 ### Overview
 Verify user’s mobile number quickly and seamlessly using nOTP verification library (Android only).